jefferyfry/gcp-saas-bill/subscription-frontend/README.md

 * sessionKey

 ### Configuration File
-The configFile command-line option or JENKINS_SUPPORT_FRONTEND_CONFIG_FILE environment variable requires a path to a JSON file with the configuration.
+The configFile command-line option or CLOUD_BILLING_FRONTEND_CONFIG_FILE environment variable requires a path to a JSON file with the configuration.
 Example:
 ```
 {
   "frontendServiceEndpoint": "8086",